From the most expensive pokemon card to the rarest pokemon cards people long to own, we have you covered!

 We’re starting the broader countdown with the Full Art EX Cards using Mew EX as an example.
 An artwork heavy variant of the traditional card series, the early EX Cards were actually printed in black and white.
 These alternate cards quickly shifted to four color graphics.
 Here, you are looking for that EX symbol at the top of the card which denotes that it’s a version that is more collectible.

-Overall we’re still shaking out where the long term value rests for this series of cards, but the EX run tend to hold better value than standard cards.
+Overall we’re still shaking out where the long-term value rests on this series of cards, but the EX run tend to hold better value than standard cards.
 Many in the line aren’t hard to find or very valuable.
 That said, a few stars are beginning to rise from this run including Mew EX, Lugia EX, and Doix EX.
 The value at this point is between $25 and $40 with Doix (or Deoxys) commanding the higher end of that scale.